AugustRush/ARCoreData/README.md

 +(NSArray *)AR_newOrUpdateWithJSONs:(NSArray *)JSONs;

 ```
-you have seen ARManageObjectMappingProtocol , yes ,this protocol have two methods,like famous mapping library <a href="https://github.com/Mantle/Mantle">Mantle</a>, but this transform must be faster than Mantle.
+you have seen [ARManageObjectMappingProtocol](https://github.com/AugustRush/ARCoreData/blob/master/ARCoreData/Core/ARManageObjectMappingProtocol.h) , yes ,this protocol have two methods,like famous mapping library <a href="https://github.com/Mantle/Mantle">Mantle</a>, but it must be faster than Mantle. you just to impliment these two methods , and just use two methods the above, it will automaticly transfrom a JSON(s) or KVC object(s) to NSManageObject(s) instance.
+Overall, it's very easy and safe.

 ## Fetch objects

-there have a lot of methods to help you fetch objects convinience and faster , exemple:
+there have a lot of methods to help you fetch objects convinience and faster ,you can see the file [Fetch](https://github.com/AugustRush/ARCoreData/blob/master/ARCoreData/Core/NSManagedObject%2BARConvenience.h).

+Exemple:
 ```
     NSArray *allPersons = [Person AR_all];